verbb/formie/docs/developers/field.md

 ## Categories
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Source | Which source do you want to select categories from?
+`source` | Which source do you want to select categories from?
-Branch Limit | Limit the number of selectable category branches.
+`branchLimit` | Limit the number of selectable category branches.

 ## Checkboxes
 Setting | Description
 --- | ---
-Options | Define the available options for users to select from.
+`options` | Define the available options for users to select from.
-Layout | Select which layout to use for these fields.
+`layout` | Select which layout to use for these fields.

 ## Date/Time
 Setting | Description
 --- | ---
-Include Time | Whether this field should include the time.
+`includeTime` | Whether this field should include the time.
-Default Value | Entering a default value will place the value in the field when it loads.
+`defaultValue` | Entering a default value will place the value in the field when it loads.
-Display Type | Set different display layouts for this field.
+`displayType` | Set different display layouts for this field.

 ## Dropdown
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
-Allow Multiple | Whether this field should allow multiple options to be selected.
+`multiple` | Whether this field should allow multiple options to be selected.
-Options | Define the available options for users to select from.
+`options` | Define the available options for users to select from.

 ## Email Address
 Setting | Description
 --- | ---
-Placeholder | The text that will be shown if the field doesn’t have a value.
+`placeholder` | The text that will be shown if the field doesn’t have a value.
-Default Value | Entering a default value will place the value in the field when it loads.
+`defaultValue` | Entering a default value will place the value in the field when it loads.

 ## Entries
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Sources | Which sources do you want to select entries from?
+`sources` | Which sources do you want to select entries from?
-Limit | Limit the number of selectable entries.
+`limit` | Limit the number of selectable entries.

 ## File Upload
 Setting | Description
 --- | ---
-Upload Location |
+`uploadLocationSource` |
-Limit Number of Files | Limit the number of files a user can upload.
+`limitFiles` | Limit the number of files a user can upload.
-Limit File Size | Limit the size of the files a user can upload.
+`sizeLimit` | Limit the size of the files a user can upload.
-Restrict allowed file types |
+`allowedKinds` |

 ## Group